chauhan130/SampleWeatherApp/README.md

 Tapping on the user's current location will get weather information of the current location.

+The *WeatherAPI* framework gets the weather information from [OpenWeatherMap](https://openweathermap.org).
+You pass the CLLocation instance and it will get the weather information in `LocationWeatherInfo` instance.
+The `LocationWeatherInfo` makes sure the units are preserved appropriately according to the server sends.
+The unit is displayed automatically by iOS.

 Todo:
 - [ ] Implement MVP/MVVM pattern.
 - [ ] Render weather information more beautifully.
 - [ ] Use FlowController to navigate through screens.
 - [ ] Cache location that was fetched previously.
 - [ ] Add settings screen to allow user to opt not to get city name and fetch the weather information from coordinates.
+- [ ] Add test cases for *WeatherAPI* framework.